Effective altruism

 Effective altruism (EA) is a 21st-century philosophical and social movement that advocates impartially calculating benefits and prioritizing causes to provide the greatest good.
-It is motivated by "using evidence and reason to figure out how to benefit others as much as possible, and taking action on that basis".
+Proponents describe the movement as "using evidence and reason to figure out how to benefit others as much as possible, and taking action on that basis".

 People who pursue the goals of effective altruism, who are sometimes called effective altruists, follow a variety of approaches proposed by the movement, such as donating to selected charities and choosing careers, with the goal of maximising positive impact.
 The movement has spurred the creation of research centers, advisory organizations, and charities, which collectively have donated several hundred million dollars.

 A defining feature of effective altruism is impartiality, specifically the global equal consideration of interests when choosing beneficiaries.
 Popular cause priorities within effective altruism include global health and development, social and economic inequality, animal welfare, and risks to the survival or flourishing of humanity over the long-term future.
 Only a small portion of all charities are affiliated with effective altruism, except in niche areas such as farmed-animal welfare, AI safety, and biosecurity.

 The movement developed during the 2000s, and the name effective altruism was coined in 2011.
 Philosophers influential to the movement include Peter Singer, Toby Ord, and William MacAskill.
-Effective altruism is most popular within the anglosphere, with concentrations at elite universities in the United States and United Kingdom, as well as in and around the technology industry in the San Francisco Bay Area.
+Effective altruism is most popular within the Anglosphere, with concentrations at elite universities in the United States and United Kingdom, as well as in and around the technology industry in the San Francisco Bay Area.

+Some have argued that effective altruism focuses on incremental interventions instead of systemic or political interventions.
 The movement received mainstream attention and criticism with the bankruptcy of the cryptocurrency exchange FTX as founder Sam Bankman-Fried was a major funder of effective altruism causes prior to late 2022.
+Some women in the San Francisco Bay Area criticized what they described as a culture of sexual misconduct occurring among some participants in the movement.
+Proponents of the term TESCREAL argue that effective altruism is part of an overlapping bundle of movements.